jtyang-chem/jtyang-chem.github.io/_posts/2024-7-22-Gibbs-dividing-surface-in-simulation.md

-This note include three parts:
+This note includes three parts:
 1. the definition of Gibbs dividing surface
-2. the code for getting profile density from simulation
+2. the code for getting profile density from the simulation
 3. the code for getting the Gibbs dividing surface position by function fitting.
 ## Definition